Skip to main content

 • When to Use: Add context at thread creation when you know what data or card the conversation will focus on.
 This helps Tako provide more relevant, grounded responses.

 Basically: Threads are perfect for conversational, multi-turn interactions where context matters.
-Create them easily (with or without a first message), send natural language messages, and use the rich visualization content in your app.
-Initialize with in-focus cards or file sources when you want to ground the conversation in specific data.
+Create them first (optionally with context like in-focus cards or file sources), then add natural language messages separately, and use the rich visualization content in your app.
+The two-step process gives you control over conversation flow.
 Think ChatGPT-style conversations, but with data visualizations!